rdelpret/rainbow-road/README.md

 ## Server
 ### Building and Running
 If you have a GitHub token, set the GITHUB_TOKEN environment variable.
 Regardless of how you choose to run your server, this variable will be sourced from here.
-If you do not have a GitHub token, you can still use rainbow-road, but will be rate limited by GitHub and receive non deterministic results.
+If you do not have a GitHub token, you can still use rainbow-road but will be rate-limited by GitHub and receive nondeterministic results.
 ```
 export GITHUB_TOKEN = <my github token>
 ```